Robert Dingashvili

-Roberti Dingashvili (born 23 June 1997) is a Georgian freestyle wrestler who currently competes at 57 kilograms He won a bronze medal at the 2024 European Wrestling Championships held in Bucharest, Romania.
+Robert Dingashvili (born 23 June 1997) is a Georgian freestyle wrestler who currently competes at 57 kilograms He won a bronze medal at the 2024 European Wrestling Championships held in Bucharest, Romania.

 Career

 Dingashvili won one of the bronze medals in the men's 57 kg event at the 2024 European Wrestling Championships held in Bucharest, Romania.
 He defeated Ilman Mukhtarov of France in his bronze medal match.
 He competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
 He was eliminated in his first match and he did not qualify for the Olympics.